The Preservation Foundation E-Books

 So why choose us?
 What makes us different?

-If you check the web for E-Book publishers you will find hundreds out there.
+If you check the web for book publishers you will find hundreds out there.
 Some are honest and charge a reasonable fee for their work.
 Most do a good job but be prepared to pay in advance for the time and expertise they give you.
-Others are just a new variety of Vanity Press that will promise the moon but deliver very little other than requests for money.
-Don't get sucked in by empty promises.

 Should you expect your book to earn lots of bucks?
 Not unless you are willing to promote it or hire someone to do it for you.
-No matter whether you publish it yourself or we do it for you, the promotion has to be done by you.
+Whether you publish it yourself or we do it for you, the promotion has to be done by you.
 Maybe you'll get lucky and get a review that sparks great sales.
 Or maybe we can convince a commercial publisher to take over the book.
 It could happen.
 But most books are going to have to depend on whatever help you can give them.
 So sales may not be great.
 Still, the satisfaction of having your hard work published and available for sale may be reward enough.
 You'll have to decide that.

 Nonfiction books, and especially biography and autobiography, are our primary focus.
 Beyond that we will also publish a limited number of fiction books we judge to be outstanding.
 We want to publish books that will help preserve for future readers the personal insights and wisdom of our fine family of writers.